c0d-0x/Cruxpass-Password-manager/README.md

 Future plans include:

 - Support for multiple password databases
-- Better encryption implimentation
+- Better encryption implementation
 - Integration with other password management tools
-- Integration with sqllight for password storage
+- Integration with sql-light for password storage
-- Copy password to clipboad on generation
+- Copy password to clipboard on generation